C++ application programming interface

 SPI sequence generation

-SPI.hh provides a host-side SPI sequence generator that emits PulsePins Sequence objects directly, without going through the old standalone tools/spi_payload utility.
+SPI.hh provides a host-side SPI sequence generator that emits PulsePins Sequence objects.

 Generic SPI support lives in the spi namespace: